 - In Elizabeth, when Elizabeth is taken to the Tower of London one of her inquisitors gives her his cloak because it is cold.
 Elizabeth replies "I will not forget this kindness".
 Years later when the man is one of many who has plotted against her, she has an audience with him and says "all your many kindnesses are remembered".

 - In A Knight's Tale, William twice jousts against a Sir Thomas Colville.
 The first time Colville is injured on the second lance, and William agrees to have them both tilt and then not strike each other to maintain Colville's honor.
 The second time, William learns right before the bout that Colville is really Prince Edward incognito, and before the others can withdraw for him William tilts at him.
-Edward is impressed, and repays the kindness after William is revealed as a commoner by knighting him.
+Edward is both impressed by William's willingness to face him as a Worthy Opponent, as well as grateful for the earlier honorable draw; and repays the kindness after William is revealed as a commoner by knighting him.
+Moreover, he declares that William is descended from an Impoverished Patrician and warns anyone that to question him is treason.

 - In the Sweet Valley High series, hospital volunteer Elizabeth Wakefield is kidnapped by a mentally disturbed orderly.
 When she asks why he did it, he explains that he loves her and invokes this trope as the reason.
 She once helped him with his tray and it was apparently the only time anyone showed him kindness.